DanielMulitauopele/bloggerpockets-danielmulitauopele-test/README.md

 ## Implementation

 I chose to approach this take home exercise with a step-by-step methodology.
-In general, when I don't plan out my steps ahead of time, even small tasks like this one can seem overwhelming.
-What follows is a step-by-step walk through of my thought process when refactoring this repository.
-Each listed category is chronological in order: I began by thinking of setup problems, and made my way through the MVC architecture of the application.
-In essence, I went outward from the database.
-I hope this approach makes sense, and please feel free to send me any questions that you might have!
+What follows is a walkthrough of my thought process when refactoring this repository.
+Because I was unable to ask many clarifying questions before the weekend, I chose to make a few assumptions:

+* The database schema functions as was intended
+* The main features, in general, worked as intended.
+A few refactors are needed, but the main functionality should be preserved.

+With these assumptions in mind, I began work on refactoring code so that the main functionality was not changed significantly.
+I chose to focus on improving the readability of the code and ensuring that the code followed Rails best practices.
+This was my process:

+1. Create agile board to plan out necessary steps
+2. Briefly skim code to mark down potential problem areas
+3. Clone code down and run setup
+4. Support existing code with tests so that code does not break. (*If this were a production repo with many users, I would absolutely do this first.
+Tests help provide stability, and while they may seem overkill for this small repo, I felt them necessary to honor the existing codebase.*)
+5. Review/Refactor routes
+6. Review/Refactor models
+7. Review/Refactor controllers
+8. Review/Refactor views

-### Problems
+## Problems

-* Different versions of Ruby
+* Different versions of Ruby (2.4.1 on local machine vs 2.5.3)
 * Different versions of Bundler

 *See [Setup Solutions](#setup-solutions)*

-* No testing at all (lack of testing makes refactoring difficult)
+* No feature tests
+* No model tests

 *See [Testing Solutions](#testing-solutions)*